 - Refer a friend to your Chase Ultimate Rewards points earning card

 Chase issues lots of cards that earn Ultimate Rewards points — just be aware of the Chase 5/24 rule.
 And note that you can only have one Chase Sapphire card at once (read our post on how many Chase credit cards you can get for more details).
-And also

 Burn Chase Ultimate Rewards points